Svetlîi: History of Svetlîi

-The Germans built large houses, designed for 2-3 families.
+The Germans built large houses, designed for 2 to 3 families.
 The houses were made of burnt bricks and covered with red tiles.
 Today, only two such houses have been preserved in Svetlîi.
-The rich Germans in the fields hogwashed poor from neighboring villages - Cazaclia, Congaz, Corten, Cealîc, Samurza, etc. By 1940s, 42 houses were built.
+The rich Germans in the fields hogwashed poor from neighboring villages, such as Cazaclia, Congaz, Corten, Cealîc, Samurza, etc. By the 1940s, 42 houses were built.

-The favorable climatic conditions of the south of Bessarabia and the richest, fertile soil determined the economic activities of the German colonists - this is farming (viticulture, melon growing, growing winter crops, sunflower, flax, hemp) and cattle breeding (cattle, sheep).
+The favorable climatic conditions of the south of Bessarabia and the richest, fertile soil determined the economic activities of the German colonists: farming (viticulture, melon growing, growing winter crops, sunflower, flax, hemp) and cattle breeding (cattle, sheep).

-Following with the restoration of Soviet power in the village of Denevița Nouǎ, a village council was created, which consisted of the above points of the Congaz district, and a motor-tractor station was established, in Alexeevca village - collective farm "28 June".
-The village council, MTS, and collective farm were liquidated with the start of the war.
+Following with the restoration of Soviet power in the village of Denevița Nouă, a village council was created, which consisted of the above points of the Congaz district, and a motor-tractor station was established, in Alexeevca village - collective farm "28 June".
+The village council, motor-tractor station, and collective farm were liquidated with the start of World War II.
 In October 1944, after the re-entry of the territory of modern Moldova in the USSR, the Denevița state farm was established on the basis of the former collective farm "28 June" in the village.
 It was entered by residents of the settlements of Denevița, Alexeevca and Corten Nou, including the former workers of the collective farm “28 June”.

 The history of Svetlîi settlement is closely connected with the history of the state farms "Cealîc", "Denevița", the collective farm "28 June", and with settlements Alexeevca, Corten Nou, Samurza and Cealîc.
 These villages for a long time were in the administrative subordination of the village council Denevița.
-In 1954, the state farms "Denevița" and "Cealîc" merged into one farm - the state farm "Cealîc".
+In 1954, the state farms "Denevița" and "Cealîc" merged into one farm, the state farm "Cealîc".

 By the Decree of the Presidium of the Supreme Council of the MSSR dated July 3, 1950, No. 5502, the village of Denevița was renamed the village of Svetlîi, and the village council of Denevița became the village council of Svetlîi.